vviikk/vviikk.github.io/pages/INDEX.md

 > Terraform at work, terraform at home.

-###### Infrastructure / Backend
+###### Infrastructure / Backend / Frontend / Developer Experience

-- Spearheaded core architectural changes to container infrastructure, resulting in improved performance and scalability
+- Spearheaded core architectural changes to Travelperk's Engineering infrastructure, from the backend to the frontend resulting in improved performance and scalability
 - Proactively mitigated recurring critical incidents, enhancing product scalability and reducing risks for hypergrowth
-- Optimized Elasticache usage by implementing gzip compression, TTL optimizations, averting potential outages, and ensuring system stability
+- Led the sharing of Redis improvements with the tribe, optimized Elasticache usage by implementing gzip compression, TTL optimizations, averting potential outages, and ensuring system stability
+- Improved various monitors and alerts to ensure system health is always monitored, making it easier for L1 & L2 level support to respond to incidents
 - Improved developer experience and product quality by enhancing Docker builds, reducing latency, timeout errors in various tornado based services
-- Led the sharing of Redis improvements with the tribe, resulting in increased developer efficiency
 - Improved log access via a CLI tool built using Node, and later Golang to download, parse, and search transactional logs from S3
 - Strengthened communication with the product team by initiating regular contact, fostering a collaborative relationship, and enhancing understanding and teamwork.
 - Diligently monitored and supported multiple domains, ensuring accurate implementation of Service Level Objectives and contributing to enhanced reliability and stability